Some developments of exchangeable measure-valued P\'{o}lya sequences: The model

-It follows from the representation \eqref{eq:introTh_2:prior} that the directing random measure of any exchangeable MVPS $(X_n)_{n\geq1}$ with strictly positive reinforcement will be a normalized random measure with independent increments if and only if $(X_n)_{n\geq1}$ is a PS.
-On the other hand, $\tilde{P}$ in \eqref{eq:introTh_2:prior} is a univariate example of a \textit{kernel stick-breaking Dirichlet process}, which were introduced by \cite{dunson2008} to model group data.
+Theorem \ref{atoms_general:mixture} in Section \ref{section:results:hierarchy} proves the converse statement: an exchangeable process directed by \eqref{eq:introTh_2:prior}, where $R(\cdot)=\nu(\cdot\mid\mathcal{G})$, for some c.g. under $\nu$ sub-$\sigma$-algebra $\mathcal{G}\subseteq\mathcal{X}$, has predictive structure \eqref{model:mvps:predictive}.
+On the other hand, \eqref{eq:introTh_2:prior} shows that, among the class of exchangeable MVPSs, the PS is the only one directed by a normalized random measure with independent increments.
+Moreover, $\tilde{P}$ in \eqref{eq:introTh_2:prior} may be viewed as a univariate example of a \textit{kernel stick-breaking Dirichlet process}, which was introduced by \cite{dunson2008} to model group data.

 Unlike \eqref{eq:introTh_2:total_variation}, it is not necessarily true that the convergence of the empirical measure to $\tilde{P}$ in \eqref{eq:model:prelim:empir_conv:weak} can itself be extended to convergence in total variation.
-In fact, see Example 4 in \cite{berti2018}, for general exchangeable sequences, we will have
+In fact (see Example 4 in \cite{berti2018}), for general exchangeable sequences, we will have

 if and only if $\tilde{P}$ is a.s. discrete, which in the case of an exchangeable MVPS is true if and only if $R_x$ is discrete for $\nu$-a.e. $x$.
-The latter fact is obtained from a combination of Theorem \ref{introTh_1} and Theorem 10 in \cite{berti2023kernel}, and is presented in the next proposition.
+The latter fact is obtained from a combination of Theorem 10 in \cite{berti2023kernel} and Theorem \ref{introTh_1}, and is presented in the next proposition.